Ottawa, ON K1L 8L7

 About Oxfam Canada:

-Founded in 1963, Oxfam Canada (OXC) is an affiliate of Oxfam Confederation.
-It works with over 100 partners in local communities to tackle the root causes of poverty and inequality.
-OXC believes that ending global poverty begins with promoting women's rights.
-The charity spent $15.4m on international programs in F2016, making up 89% of program costs.
-OXC raises funds in Canada and sends money to programs in the Americas, Africa and Asia.
-In its 2016 annual report, OXC reports sending $5.1m to the Horn of Africa, $4.3m to Asia and the Middle East, $1.2m to Latin America and the Caribbean, $1.2m to Southern Africa and $178k to Canada.
-The charity’s work includes emergency response and tackling long-term problems with education, health, poverty, gender inequality and water.
-OXC also campaigns to raise public awareness of causes of poverty and encourages people to take action.
-The charity spent $1.3m on education and public affairs programming in Canada in F2016, making up 7% of program costs.
+Founded in 1963, Oxfam Canada (OXC) is an affiliate of Oxfam Confederation, an international charity based in Oxford, UK.
+It works with over 100 partners in local communities to tackle the root causes of poverty and inequality in the Americas, Africa and Asia.
+OXC believes that ending global poverty begins with promoting women's rights and that three key actions must be taken: humanitarian response, long-term development and advocating for social change.
+The charity spent $15.2m on international programs and program management in F2017, making up 94% of program costs.
+The charity’s work includes emergency response and tackling long-term problems with education, health, poverty, gender inequality, and water.
+In F2017, Oxfam responded to 31 emergencies worldwide, providing life-saving assistance to 8.6 million people.
+OXC also campaigns to raise public awareness of causes of poverty and encourages people to act.
+The charity spent $990k on education and public affairs programming in Canada in F2017, making up 6% of program costs.

 Syria Refugee Crisis: OXC estimates that in Syria, 13.5 million people are in urgent humanitarian need, 7 million people do not have enough food and 60% of the population needs healthcare.
-OXC provided 1.6 million people with clean drinking water, hygiene and sanitation programs, as well as cash and other necessities like blankets and stoves for the winter months.
+OXC has assisted 2 million people with clean drinking water, vouchers for hygiene supplies, as well as cash and other necessities like blankets and stoves for the winter months.

 Yemen Crisis Work: OXC has worked in Yemen, the poorest country in the Middle East, for over 30 years, with the goal of improving water and sanitation services as well as the livelihoods of poor people.
-Since 2011, OXC has helped nearly 600,000 people affected by the crisis.
-Since 2012, Oxfam restored water systems in 41 rural communities in western Yemen, providing more than 125,000 vulnerable people with safe drinking water.
+Since July 2015, OXC provided aid to 2.8 million people at the frontlines, including cash payments to over 270,000 people to help with food purchases.

 South Sudan Crisis: Since rebel forces erupted in 2013, OXC reports that nearly 7.5 million people are in urgent need of help.
 In its most recent March 2017 update, OXC states that in 2016 it reached over 600,000 people with emergency and longer-term support.

-Oxfam Canada is a big-cap charity with donations of $15.7m in F2016.
-Administrative costs are 8% of revenues and fundraising costs are 15% of donations, excluding amounts contributed by other Oxfam entities.
-Per dollar donated to the charity, $0.77 goes to its programs, which falls within Ci’s reasonable range for overhead spending.
-OXC holds funding reserves of $4.9m, of which $1k are endowed.
-Excluding endowed funds, the charity’s reserves can cover only 28% of annual program costs, indicating a funding need.
+Oxfam Canada is a Large charity with donations of $11.1m in F2017.
+Administrative costs are 7% of revenues and fundraising costs are 22% of donations, excluding international donations (which includes amounts contributed by other Oxfam entities).
+Per dollar donated, 71 cents go to the cause, which falls within Ci’s reasonable range for overhead spending.
+OXC holds funding reserves of $7.4m, which can cover 5.5 months of annual program costs, indicating a funding need.
+Funding reserves have risen consistently from $763k in F2014.

-This charity report is an update that is currently being reviewed by Oxfam Canada.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent to Oxfam Canada for review.
+Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March